caleb531/personal-website/_pages/privacy-policy.md

 collects and handles your personal information.
 Please note that the term "this website" encompasses:

-1. All personal website pages hosted on **calebevans.me**
+- All personal website pages hosted on **calebevans.me**
-2. All web applications and other projects hosted on **projects.calebevans.me**
+- All web apps, websites, and other projects hosted on **\*.calebevans.me**

-This privacy policy was last updated on February 6th, 2017.
+This privacy policy was last updated on February 9th, 2017.

 ### Secure Connection